How to apply for a Prospective Marriage Visa

 Eligibility requirements for the Prospective Marriage Visa

 The 300 visa is designed for international fiancés planning to marry their Australian partner.
-It’s a temporary partner visa, allowing prospective partners living overseas the opportunity to enter Australia ahead of your marriage.
+It’s a short-term partner visa, allowing prospective partners living overseas the opportunity to enter Australia ahead of your marriage.

 Typically, a Prospective Marriage Visa allows you to stay in Australia for nine to 15 months from the date your visa is granted.
 With an approved 300 visa, you can work and study in Australia, too.